Doc Savage: Comics, films, pulp magazines

-Doc Savage has appeared in comics and a movie, on radio, and as a character in numerous other works, and continues to inspire authors and artists in the realm of fantastic adventure.
+Doc Savage has appeared in comics, in a movie, on radio, and as a character in numerous other works.
+He continues to inspire authors and artists in the realm of fantastic adventure.

-Doc Savage Magazine was created by Street & Smith Publications executive Henry Ralston and editor John Nanovic to capitalize on the success of Street and Smith's pulp character, The Shadow.
+Doc Savage Magazine was created by Street & Smith Publications executive Henry Ralston and editor John Nanovic to capitalize on the success of Street & Smith's pulp character The Shadow.
 Ralston and Nanovic wrote a short premise establishing the broad outlines of the character they envisioned, but Doc Savage was only fully realized by the author chosen to write the series, Lester Dent.
 Dent wrote most of the 181 original novels, hidden behind the "house name" of Kenneth Robeson.
 (See List of Doc Savage novels for a complete list of the titles in the original pulp magazine series.)

 One Lester Dent biographer hypothesizes that one inspiration for Doc Savage may have been the American military officer and author Richard Henry Savage, who wrote more than 40 books of adventure and mystery stories and lived a dashing and daring life.

 The character first appeared on screen in a 1975 film, Doc Savage: The Man of Bronze.

 It was announced on May 30, 2016, that Dwayne "The Rock" Johnson would be playing Clark "Doc" Savage, billed as the "World's First Superhero", and the film would be directed by Shane Black with a script by Anthony Bagarozzi and Chuck Mondry.
 In 2020, the concept was changed from a film to a television show.